MaterialEyes/exsclaim/ObjectDetector/README.md

 ```
 (this installs all required packages in requirements.txt and downloads and unzips the .ckpt file)

-Then to run the model on the default images,
+Then to run the model on the default images in input_images directory,
 ```
-cd detection_compound_figure
-bash test.sh
+bash run.sh
 ```
 or if you have no gpu
 ```
 cd detection_compound_figure
-bash test_no_gpu.sh
+bash run_no_gpu.sh
 ```

 ## Semi Automated